-So what we have done is that we have created this premium Internet platform where we have put in special algorithm in place, working with the three incumbent ISP, like you said earlier, Dafu said earlier, that we have this special channel that can ensure the traffic coming out of China will be piped through this special tunnel out of China.
+So what we have done is that we have created this premium Internet platform where we have put a special algorithm in place, working with the three incumbent ISP, like you said earlier, earlier, that we have this special channel that we can ensure the traffic coming out of China will be piped through this special tunnel out of China.

-And then it has optimized its performance with very low packet loss, like less than 1% packet loss and with very good latency.
+And then it has optimized performance with very low packet loss, like less than 1% packet loss, and with very good latency.

 So basically, what we have done with Cloudflare is to ensure that all this traffic coming out of JD Cloud will be coming throughout this special tunnel.

 So that's how we work with this China Express services.
-So it sounds like when user traffic hits a cache in China and the JD Cloud center, and let's say this is a cache miss and the cache now has to go back to the origin server to retrieve the data or to access a dynamic application, that traffic will now flow over a premium DIA connection, thanks to CBC tech, right?
+So it sounds like when user traffic hits a cache in China in the JD Cloud Center, and let's say there's a cache miss, and the cache now has to go back to the origin server to retrieve the data or to access a dynamic application, that traffic will now flow over a premium DIA connection, thanks to CBC Tech, right?

 And it'll get handed off to the origin outside of the country.

-And that solves a lot of the performance and congestion problems that Dafu mentioned earlier.
+And that solves a lot of the performance and congestion problems that Dafo mentioned earlier.

 And do the customers have to worry about regulatory compliance issues there?